-The plantation and cultivation technology that are currently practiced for jatropha needs to be scientifically altered for the better growth of the plant and production.
-By practicing effective management techniques the growth and yield of jatropha can be increased.
+The plantation and cultivation technology that is currently practiced for Jatropha needs to be scientifically altered for better growth of the plant and production.
+By practicing effective management techniques, the growth and yield of Jatropha can be increased.

 - Quality of soil

 - Inter cropping

 Generally, three methods are involved in germination or planting jatropha.
 They are:

 - Nursery raising

 Utilization of the plantation

 Direct planting is best for the fast growth of the plant and to prevent soil erosion.
 Plantation by seeds is better for long life and also for the good vegetative oil production.

 Direct seeding and pre-cultivation of seedlings help in the natural propagation of the Jatropha plant.
 The seeds should be collected immediately when the capsules split open.
 Using these fresh seeds will improve the germination.
 Intervals between pre-soaking and drying, partially removing the testa, gives more successful results than pre-soaking alone.

 With the right moisture conditions, it will take 10 days for germination.
 During germination, the seed shell splits into two emerging radicula.
 And four small peripheral roots can be seen when the first leaf starts to grow the cotyledons wither and fall away.
 Then the rest of the growth is sympodial.